For answers to frequently asked questions, visit International Student FAQ, or email Andrew Meade, Director of International Services.

 - Fill out your Housing Application.
 Complete the housing form thoughtfully and honestly so that the staff in the Residential Life Office can select the most appropriate housing arrangement and roommate for you.

 - Final High School Transcripts should be sent to the Office of Admission.
-Transcripts can be submitted via the Common App website, email (firstname.lastname@example.org), or mail (optional form online).
+Transcripts can be submitted via the Common App website, email (email@example.com), or by mailing in the Final Academic Transcript form.
 You must confirm with your high school that the guidance office has forwarded your final transcript to us.
 You will need it on file at Vassar to finalize registration for first-semester courses.

 Deadline: July 15.

-- Plan to bring $100-200 cash in your currency to exchange at the airport for U.S. dollars.
+- Plan to bring enough cash in your currency to exchange at the airport for $100-200 in U.S. dollars.

-- Plan on bringing bedding materials with you upon arrival, or shipping them ahead of time, or purchasing them through the Residence Hall Linens program—You will receive more information about this option over the summer from the Office of Residential Life.
-You will likely not have the opportunity to purchase these materials at Vassar on the day you arrive, so you will need to make arrangements ahead of time to be sure you have appropriate linens for your bed.
+- Plan on bringing bedding materials with you upon arrival, or shipping them ahead of time, or purchasing them through this vendor.
+You will receive more information about this option over the summer from the Office of Residential Life.
+You will likely not have the opportunity to purchase these items at Vassar on the day you arrive, so you will need to make arrangements ahead of time to be sure you have appropriate linens for your bed.

 - Submit the Travel Information Form to the Office of International Services (form will be emailed to you).